-A.

-In Docket U-16-066, the Alaska Public Utility Commission found ENSTAR's incentive compensation plans benefit ratepayers by setting and holding employees to goals that directly relate to customer service and cost controls, and by attracting and retaining highly qualified employees to provide safe and reliable service.
-As a result, that Commission found the incentive compensation amounts to be reasonable.15

-Q. WERE THE CITED DECISIONS PREMISED UPON A REASONED REVIEW OF THE DETAILS OF EACH COMPANY'S INCENTIVE COMPENSATION PROGRAM?
+1 not result in excessive pay levels beyond what is reasonably necessary to attract a 2 talented workforce; and (3) shareholders were allocated part of the cost of the 3 incentive compensation programs.
+13 The IURC found that Vectren South's 4 incentive compensation plan did not result in excessive pay levels beyond what was 5 reasonable to attract a talented workforce.
+14 6 In Docket U-16-066, the Alaska Public Utility Commission found 7 ENSTAR's incentive compensation plans benefit ratepayers by setting and holding 8 employees to goals that directly relate to customer service and cost controls, and by 9 attracting and retaining highly qualified employees to provide safe and reliable 10 service.
+As a result, that Commission found the incentive compensation amounts 11 to be reasonable.
+15 12 Q. WERE THE CITED DECISIONS PREMISED UPON A REASONED 13 REVIEW OF THE DETAILS OF EACH COMPANY'S INCENTIVE 14 COMPENSATION PROGRAM?
+15 A. Yes.
+As opposed to summarily dismissing the incentive costs of the companies' 16 compensation packages which referenced financial goals, each of the cited 17 Commissions (as well as others discussed in my direct testimony) evaluated the 18 reasonableness of the components of each company's incentive compensation

-Yes.
-As opposed to summarily dismissing the incentive costs of the companies' compensation packages which referenced financial goals, each of the cited Commissions (as well as others discussed in my direct testimony) evaluated the reasonableness of the components of each company's incentive compensation package and concluded, based upon that assessment, that the utility's customers did in fact benefit from the entire costs of the compensation package.
+- 19 package and concluded, based upon that assessment, that the utility's customers did - 20 in fact benefit from the entire costs of the compensation package.